Updated: April 2025

 Join The Revolution

-Here at CORENA, we provide an innovative revolving fund model that helps finance non profits and community organisations who wish to reduce their carbon footprint and improve their energy efficiency, but cannot afford the upfront expense.
-Our fund ensures that these kinds of climate projects get the funding that they need in order to get off the ground and become part of the renewable energy transformation.
+Here at CORENA, we provide an innovative revolving fund model that helps finance non-profit and community organisations who wish to reduce their carbon footprint and improve their energy efficiency, but cannot afford the upfront expense.
+Our fund ensures that these kinds of climate projects get the funding that they need in order to get off the ground and become part of the exciting and rapidly evolving renewable energy revolution. .

-Through offering a zero-interest loan, it becomes easy to repay through the savings made on operating costs afforded by the low running costs of a renewable energy project over the long term.
+Through offering a zero-interest loan, loan recipients repay the loan through the savings made on operating costs afforded by the low running costs of a renewable energy project over the long term.

 Join Australia’s renewable energy revolution and help to finance projects in your community by donating to our revolving fund.
 We play a role in supporting all kinds of climate projects, from getting off gas to solar power and electric vehicles.